solehudinmq/paginify/README.md

 - limit (optional) = is the amount of data you want to retrieve.
 Example : 10
 - order_by (optional) = is to order the data in ascending/descending order.
 Example : 'asc' / 'desc'

-For more details, you can see the following example : [example/app.rb](Here).
+For more details, you can see the following example : [example/app.rb](https://github.com/solehudinmq/paginify/blob/development/example/app.rb).

 ## Example Implementation in Your Application

-For examples of applications that use this gem, you can see them here : [example](Here).
+For examples of applications that use this gem, you can see them here : [example](https://github.com/solehudinmq/paginify/tree/development/example).

 ## Example of Offset Pagination Response

-For examples of applications that use this gem, you can see them here : [response.json](Here).
+For examples of applications that use this gem, you can see them here : [example/response.json](https://github.com/solehudinmq/paginify/blob/development/example/response.json).

 ## Contributing